konoongg/pg_redis_proxy/README.md

 To install this proxy on FreeBSD follow these steps:
 1) install dependencies: perl, go, python3, p5-test2-suite, p5-ipc-run, postgresql-libpqxx, readline
-2) Create new role in your database: (the following code may not be secure) CREATE ROLE %username% SUPERUSER;!!!!
+2) Create new role in your database: (the following code is not be secure; you create a role that can do anything to DB) CREATE ROLE "your_user_name" SUPERUSER;
-ALTER LOGIN!!!!
+ALTER ROLE "your_user_name" WITH LOGIN;
-3) clone this repo;
+4) clone this repo;
-4) copy files of this repo into postgres/contrib/pg_redis_proxy
+5) copy files of this repo into postgres/contrib/pg_redis_proxy
-5) run server
+6) run server
-6) connect to server, run CREATE EXTENSION pg_redis_proxy;
+7) connect to server, run CREATE EXTENSION pg_redis_proxy;